Pray4Lovee/pezkuwi-sdk/substrate/utils/frame/omni-bencher/README.md

-# Polkadot Omni Benchmarking CLI
+# PezkuwiChain Omni Benchmarking CLI

-The Polkadot Omni benchmarker allows to benchmark the extrinsics of any Polkadot runtime.
-It is meant to replace the current manual integration of the `benchmark pallet` into every parachain node.
+The PezkuwiChain Omni benchmarker allows to benchmark the extrinsics of any PezkuwiChain runtime.
+It is meant to replace the current manual integration of the `benchmark pallet` into every teyrchain node.
 This reduces duplicate code and makes maintenance for builders easier.
 The CLI is currently only able to benchmark extrinsics.
 In the future it is planned to extend this to some other areas.

-General FRAME runtimes could also be used with this benchmarker, as long as they don't utilize any host functions that are not part of the Polkadot host specification.
+General FRAME runtimes could also be used with this benchmarker, as long as they don't utilize any host functions that are not part of the PezkuwiChain host specification.

 ## Installation